Find A CSER: On-Campus

 Daily Facility Maintenance: Helping with student work crews (i.e. cleaning stalls, sweeping, watering horses).
 As well as other tasks around the facility as directed by staff.

 Special Events: The Equestrian Center hosts an array of different events including horse shows, demonstrations and clinics.
-Responsibilities for CSER volunteers include but are not limited to: directing parking, holding horses, and working tables, etc.
+Responsibilities for CSER volunteers include but are not limited to: directing parking, cleaning, working tables, etc.

 All CSER volunteers need to go through an interview process at the Equestrian Center with a CSER Supervisor.
 Volunteers are also expected to go through a training course with a CSER Supervisor.